fnetai/shell-flow/readme.md

 # @fnet/shell-flow

+## Introduction

-The `@fnet/shell-flow` module is a utility designed to facilitate the execution of shell commands with a versatile error handling mechanism.
-This tool aims to provide users with flexibility in controlling the flow of command execution, including support for sequential, parallel, and forked command execution patterns.
+The `@fnet/shell-flow` project is designed to simplify the process of executing shell commands within a Node.js environment.
+It offers a structured way to orchestrate command execution sequences with customizable error handling, allowing for execution in parallel, in sequence, or in the background.
+Users looking to run a series of shell commands programmatically will find this tool helpful for managing and capturing command outputs.

 ## How It Works

-This module allows users to execute shell commands from JavaScript or TypeScript code by defining an array of command strings or groups.
-Users can specify an error handling policy, choosing whether to stop execution on error, continue executing remaining commands, or simply log errors without halting progress.

-When you provide a list or sequence of commands, the module will process them based on the defined structure — either running them one after the other, simultaneously, or as split processes, depending on the setup.
-It captures and handles output and errors effectively, and if needed, can create temporary script files to execute more complex workflows.
+At its core, `@fnet/shell-flow` accepts a configuration object that specifies the commands to run, the working environment, and error handling strategies.
+Commands can be executed in sequence, parallel, or as background processes.
+The process manager integrated into the system ensures that all spawned processes are tracked and can be cleanly terminated if necessary.
+Additionally, it supports the use of templates for environment variables, enabling dynamic command configurations based on the user's context.

 ## Key Features

-- **Sequential Execution**: Run commands one after the other in a specified order.
+- **Sequential Command Execution**: Run commands one after the other, halting on errors if required.
-- **Parallel Execution**: Execute multiple commands simultaneously without waiting for each one to finish before starting the next.
+- **Parallel Command Execution**: Execute multiple commands simultaneously for increased efficiency.
-- **Forked Execution**: Run commands as background processes.
+- **Background Execution**: Fork commands to run in the background, allowing the main process to continue without waiting.
-- **Flexible Error Handling**: Define policy to stop, continue, or log errors during execution.
+- **Error Handling**: Customize how to handle command errors with options to stop, continue, log, or throw errors.
-- **Environment and Directory Control**: Specify environment variables and working directories for command execution.
+- **Environment Variable Support**: Flexibly manage environment configurations per command or globally.
-- **Temporary Script File Creation**: Handle complex sequences via temporary shell scripts when necessary.
+- **Template Resolution**: Process string templates embedded in commands for dynamic parameter substitution.
+- **Capture Command Outputs**: Store and access command outputs for further processing or logging.

 ## Conclusion

-`@fnet/shell-flow` offers practical functionality for managing and executing shell commands with a simple API, giving users flexibility and control over how commands are run and errors are handled.
-This utility can be an asset for developers looking to integrate command-line operations into their applications with ease and clarity.
+`@fnet/shell-flow` provides a modest yet effective tool for managing shell command execution within a Node.js application.
+It allows developers to streamline their workflow by running and controlling multiple commands efficiently, with robust error handling and output capturing capabilities.
+This makes it suitable for automation scripts, build systems, and various development tasks requiring programmatic shell command executions.